Will Bees Move Into An Empty Hive?

 FAQs

-Will bees move into an empty hive?
+Will bees move into an empty hive on their own?